-- o All I2RS clients and I2RS agents MUST have at least one unique identifier that uniquely identifies each party. - o The I2RS protocol MUST utilize these identifiers for mutual identification of the I2RS client and I2RS agent.
+- o SEC-REQ-01: All I2RS clients and I2RS agents MUST have at least one unique identifier that uniquely identifies each party. - o SEC-REQ-02: The I2RS protocol MUST utilize these identifiers for mutual identification of the I2RS client and I2RS agent. - o SEC-REQ-03:An I2RS agent, upon receiving an I2RS message from a client, MUST confirm that the client has a valid identity. - o SEC-REQ-04: The client, upon receiving an I2RS message from an agent, MUST confirm the I2RS agent's identity. - o SEC-REQ-05: Identity distribution and the loading of these identities into I2RS agent and I2RS Client SHOULD occur outside the I2RS protocol. - SEC-REQ-06: The I2RS protocol SHOULD assume some mechanism (IETF or private) will distribute or load identities so that the I2RS client/agent has these identities prior to the I2RS protocol establishing a connection between I2RS client and I2RS agent. - SEC-REQ-07: Each Identity MUST be linked to one priority - SEC-REO-08: Each Identity is associated with one secondary identity during a particular read/write sequence, but the secondary identity may vary during the time a connection between the I2RS client and I2RS agent is active.
+The variance of the secondary identity allows the I2rs client to be associated with multiple applications and pass along an identifier for these applications in the secondary identifier.

-- o An I2RS agent, upon receiving an I2RS message from a client, MUST confirm that the client has a valid identity. - o The client, upon receiving an I2RS message from an agent, MUST confirm the I2RS identity. - Identity distribution and the loading of these identities into 0 I2RS agent and I2RS Client occur outside the I2RS protocol. - The I2RS protocol SHOULD assume some mechanism (IETF or private) 0 will distribute or load identities so that the I2RS client/agent has these identities prior to the I2RS protocol establishing a connection between I2RS client and I2RS agent. - Each Identity will be linked to one priority Ο - Each Identity is associated with one secondary identity during a 0 particular read/write sequence, but the secondary identity may vary during the time a connection between the I2RS client and I2RS agent is active.
-The variance of the secondary identity allows the I2rs client to be associated with multiple applications and pass along an identifier for these applications in the secondary identifier. - 2.2.
+2.2.
 Transport Requirements Based on Mutual Authentication

-The data security of the I2RS protocol MUST be able to support transfer of the data over a secure transport and optionally be able to support a non-security transport.
-A security transport is defined to have the qualities of: confidentiality, has message integrity, and supports end-to-end integrity (in the case of stacked clients).
+SEC-REQ-09: The data security of the I2RS protocol MUST be able to support transfer of the data over a secure transport and optionally be able to support a non-security transport.
+A security transport is defined to have the qualities of confidentiality, has message integrity, prevents replay attakc, and supports end-to-end integrity of the I2RS client-agent session.

-A secure transport also must be be associated with a key management solution that can guarantee that only the entities having sufficient privileges can get the keys to encrypt/decrypt the sensitive data.
+SEC-REQ-10: A secure transport MUST be be associated with a key management solution that can guarantee that only the entities having sufficient privileges can get the keys to encrypt/decrypt the sensitive data.
 Pre-shared keys is considered for this document to be a key management system.
 In addition, the key management mechanisms need to be able to update the keys before they have lost sufficient security strengths, without breaking the connection between the agents and clients.